 Renewal date (displayed in dark green bar): the day after your shipping window ends and the day your subscribers will be billed for the next month’s shipment.

 The final component of nailing your shipping schedule is communicating it with your subscribers and future subscribers.

 In a Cratejoy study on shipping communication, we found that sellers who communicate shipping details make, on average, $70 more per subscriber.

 To help get the message out there, Cratejoy offers an expected ship date tool to tell your audience when they can expect their box.

-Still not convinced setting shipping expectations are important?
-“Where is my box?” is the number one most asked question for Cratejoy sellers, so from a strictly customer service perspective, save yourself some time and let people know when they should order and when to expect their box.
-You’ll thanks us, we promise.
+Still not convinced that setting shipping expectations are important?
+“Where is my box?” is the number one most-asked question for Cratejoy sellers, so strictly from a customer service perspective, save yourself some time and let people know when they should order and when to expect their box.
+You’ll thank us, we promise.

 As always, we’ve got several fantastic resources from SubscriptionSchool.com and the Cratejoy Sell blog.
 Check out a few of the pieces below and soak in as much as you can about setting up a stellar shipping timeline!